 Trauma happens to us all in one way or another.
 Unfortunately, trauma often occurs when we are younger, when we have neither the power to fight nor flee.
 When overpowered, we can’t run away and don’t have the size, strength, or personal ability to take a stand.
 To a kid, caregivers, adults, and older kids seem like giants at that time.
-Trauma stays stuck in our body, in our nervous system.
+Trauma stays stuck in our body, in our nervous system, our head and heart.
 Moving it through us to return to a healthy, less reactive nervous system is the goal of trauma counselling.

-Trauma can also happen as an adult due to overwhelming circumstances, such as natural disasters, financial and/or relational issues, death, severe illness or injury, or unexpected events like a car accident.
-Trauma can also happen at work, especially for anyone with a stressful work environment.
-Events that dramatically impact our lives that we have no control over can leave us traumatized.
-Here are some telltale signs that trauma is adversely affecting your life.
+Sometimes, adults can experience trauma when they go through tough situations like natural disasters, money problems, relationship issues, death, serious sickness or injury, or unexpected events such as car accidents.
+Trauma can also occur at work, particularly for those who work in stressful environments.
+When something happens that greatly affects our lives and we have no control over it, we can be left feeling traumatized.
+Here are some signs that trauma is negatively affecting your life.

 - Feeling numb at times

 - Being easily startled or frightened.

 - Always being on guard for danger, tension in your body.

 - Self-destructive behaviour, such as drinking too much or driving too fast.